m3dwards/learning-gatsby/src/pages/index.md

   title: Why LMSC?
   description: >
-    LMSC is the best flying store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+    LMSC is the best flying store for everyone who believes that great coffee shouldn't just taste good, it should fly good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: Kaldi is the ultimate spot for coffee lovers who want to learn